 Ready for adventure?
 Check out this backpacking trip on Ellesmere Island!

 April and May are the best to embark on a ski touring journey.
-Be aware that the park staff won’t be there till late May, so you should be totally self-sufficient and be prepared to support yourselves for several days in terms if a rescue is required.
+Be aware that the park staff won’t be there till late May, so you should be totally self-sufficient and be prepared to support yourselves for several days in terms of rescue is required.

 This land is dominated by ice, so it’s no surprise that you can see glaciers and icecaps almost everywhere in Quttinirpaaq.
 You’re unlikely to encounter any other people while you’re here – some peaks remain unclimbed till this day.
 Although the risk of icefalls is lower than in southern locations, all visitors to glaciers must have some glacier travel experience.